stlbounce/Email-Spam-Blocker/README.md

 Terms of Service: Establish clear terms of service for users.
 6. Ongoing Maintenance:
 Spam Detection Updates: Regularly update the spam filtering algorithms and blacklists to stay ahead of evolving spam tactics.
 User Feedback: Gather user feedback and use it to improve the app.

+Ethical concerns
+- Mistakenly block emails that aren't spam (start-up company emails)
+- discerning spam from real emails